RSLogix 500 and RSLogix Micro version 11 is out, and in today's article we'll take a look at what's new in this release:

 Happy to now have Windows 10 support?
 Or disappointed that there really isn't much development going into 500 and Micro?

-If you have an opinion, feel free to share it with us using the “leave a reply” link at the bottom of this page.
+If you have an opinion, feel free to share it with us using the “post a comment or question” link at the bottom of this page.